 Demand / Supply Balance of the Israeli Market

-The investigation into Canadian cannabis imports exposed a profound impact on Israeli producers, fundamentally transforming the domestic market landscape between 2021 and 2023.
+The investigation into Canadian cannabis imports exposed a profound impact on Israeli operators, fundamentally transforming the domestic market landscape between 2021 and 2023.
 Local producers faced continuous margin erosion as import prices undercut domestic products by 10-20%, compelling them to either lower their prices to unsustainable levels or forfeit market share.
 This intense competition led to significant operational reductions, including scaled-back production capacity, halted expansion plans, and widespread workforce reductions.
 The financial strain was further deepened by extended payment terms of 90-180 days, which created severe cash flow challenges and limited the ability of companies to sustain investments in research and development.

 A key outcome was the strategic divergence among domestic producers.
 Some companies attempted to maintain their exclusive focus on domestic production models, enduring significant financial losses, while others adapted by diversifying their business strategies to include a pivot toward hybrid models involving imports, or a focus on niche market segments to carve out a sustainable competitive edge.
 However, these adaptation efforts were insufficient to halt the sector’s overall decline.
 The market share of domestic producers fell 40%, and numerous well-established companies faced insolvency.